free5ty1e/picamframegrid/README.md

 A simple multi-webcam framegrab grid display service for Wyze RTSP or other HD-only cam streams that runs reliably on a Raspberry Pi 3b

 Current implementation:
-* Is a service that utilizes 2 ffmpeg RTSP streams from Wyze cams (1080p only, no low-res streams are available via RTSP as far as I know so this breaks all other Pi cam grid repos that I am aware of - such as `camplayer` https://github.com/raspicamplayer/camplayer and which utilizes `omxplayer` and also two custom `vlc` configs, mosaic implementation and multi-window - as soon as it tries to display two of my Wyze cams simultaneously it blanks out or flashes horribly in a seizure-inducing manner).
+* Is a service that utilizes multiple (give it a list) ffmpeg RTSP streams from Wyze cams (1080p only, no low-res streams are available via RTSP as far as I know so this breaks all other Pi cam grid repos that I am aware of - such as `camplayer` https://github.com/raspicamplayer/camplayer and which utilizes `omxplayer` and also two custom `vlc` configs, mosaic implementation and multi-window - as soon as it tries to display two of my Wyze cams simultaneously it blanks out or flashes horribly in a seizure-inducing manner).
 * These `ffmpeg` instances write their frames to the `/ramdisk` folder, which is currently a `30MB` RAM drive set up with the following `/etc/fstab` entry:
 ```
 cambuffer /ramdisk tmpfs size=30M,noatime,nodev,nosuid,noexec,nodiratime 0 0